swyxio/swyxdotio/content/writing/technical/svelte/svelte-eleventy.md

 module.exports = SvelteEngine;
 ```

+So this is a nice way to use Svelte to write components, and output only HTML and CSS.

-But if you want clientside interactivity... you will need a bundler to also output the JS
+But if you want clientside interactivity... you will need a bundler to also output the JS.

 ## Rollup Plugin Svelte